 If General Oliver was talked down in the House ending, Mr. House will state that Oliver has a roughly 40% chance of committing suicide since he'll be publicly disgraced and held responsible for losing the war once he returns to NCR territory, with his hopes of pursuing a political career dashed to the ground.
 The same probably applies in the Independent Vegas ending.

-In Boone's Vengeful NCR ending, he takes his own life after sniping the ranger who ordered the attack on Bitter Springs.
+In Boone's Vengeful NCR ending, Boone heads back to California to find the NCR officer who ordered the attack on Bitter Springs, and takes with him a pistol loaded with only two bullets.
 In the Vengeful Legion ending, he stages a suicidal charge against the Legion, leading to him being crucified.

 In Metal Gear Solid 2, it is revealed that Otacon's father drowned himself after finding out that his wife (Otacon's step-mother) and son were having an affair.
 In the same game, Fortune's mother committed suicide after her husband's death and her son-in-law's imprisonment.

-In Metal Gear Solid 3, it's implied that the reason why the Cobra Unit was still utilizing their microbombs essentially delt with this trope.
-Similarly, it is also argued that Colonel Volgin being hit by lightning was actually intended on his part, due to the way he was reacting just before he was hit by it.
+In Metal Gear Solid 3, it's implied that the reason why the Cobra Unit was still utilizing their microbombs essentially dealt with this trope.

 In Metal Gear Solid 4, Vamp and Naomi go out this way after disabling the nanomachines keeping them alive.

 In ObsCure II, one of the playable characters commits suicide after his girlfriend, and most of his friends have been killed in the 'incident' at the school.
 (By incident we mean the survival horror plot.)
 The sequel is Darker and Edgier than the original, which is no small feat seeing as in the first game everyone dies in horrible experiments except for the playable characters.